-The story of why and how it came to be, in three chapters
+The story of why and how Core Audio .NET came to be, in three chapters

 Chapter 1: The Good Ol’ Audio Mixer API